Elementary Chinese (CHIN 1101 and CHIN 1102): Provides rigorous training in pronunciation and grammar to develop students' basic communicative skills.

 Advanced-elementary Chinese (CHIN 1103 and CHIN 1104): For students who have had some background of the language, either from home or previous learning elsewhere, in the hope to propel those with sufficient competence directly into third-year Chinese.

 Intermediate Chinese (CHIN 2203 and CHIN 2204): Further improves students' communicative competence and strives a balance between the four skills, namely, listening, speaking, reading, and writing in modern Chinese.

 Advanced-intermediate Chinese (CHIN 2205 and CHIN 2206): Aims at upgrading students' Chinese proficiency and cultural knowledge, with an emphasis on accuracy, fluency, and complexity.

-Students can take an Independent Study with a willing instructor individually after they have returned from Study in China, or completed the courses of Advanced Intermediate Chinese (Chinese 2205/2206) when:
+Students can take an independent study with a willing instructor individually after they have returned from studying in China, or completed the courses of Advanced Intermediate Chinese (Chinese 2205/2206) when:

 - a subject is not currently offered within the curriculum at Bowdoin

 - a course that culminates in substantial and original research

 In addition to regular contact hours in class, students can practice speaking Chinese for fifteen to twenty minutes every week with the Chinese instructors at individual conversation sessions.
 The conversation session is mandatory for elementary and intermediate level students, but is also strongly recommended for those at the advanced levels, at least once biweekly.